serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.JsonConverters/SafeInt64JsonConverter.md

 # SafeInt64JsonConverter class
 **namespace:** *[Serenity.JsonConverters](../README.md#serenity.jsonconverters-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Serialize/deserialize a long value converting it to string if it is higher than precision double can handle
+Serializes and deserializes a Int64 value, converting it to a string when it is larger than the precision a double can safely handle.

 ```csharp
 public class SafeInt64JsonConverter : JsonConverter<long>